-4. Flexible Coupling - Blowers and exhausters connect directly to the power source with a precision aligned flexible coupling.
+4. Flexible Coupling - Blowers and exhausters connect directly to the power source with a precision-aligned flexible coupling.
 This optimizes power transfer and minimizes bearing loads for longer life.

 5. Cast Housing - Blower housings are precision machined from high-grade cast iron.
 Smaller models are cast aluminum.
-The intermediate blower sections are assembled using high strength steel rods.
+The intermediate blower sections are assembled using high-strength steel rods.
 The blower and its driver are mounted together on a single steel baseplate.
 This assures long-lasting performance and durability.

 6. Labyrinth Seal - Minimizes leakage of gas throughout stages and stops airflow from reversing.
 Non-contact, non-wearing labyrinth air seals are standard.
 This no-maintenance seal is used in most air and some gas applications (purge option available).

-7. Carbon Ring Seal/MAXSeal (Mechanical Axial) - For special air and gas applications requiring superior sealing, carbon ring seals are available with purge option.
+7. Carbon Ring Seal/MAXSeal (Mechanical Axial) - For special air and gas applications requiring superior sealing, carbon ring seals are available with a purge option.

 An innovation in dry seal technology that reduces fugitive emissions by up to 67% when compared to traditional seal options.
 Ideal for landfill gas and applications handling toxic and explosive gases.
 Improves the safety of your operation while extending bearing life and lowering the total cost of ownership.

 Multistage centrifugal blowers serve a wide range of wastewater treatment & industrial process applications, click the cards below to discover more!